-What is the dial on your baby's nervous system?
+What is meant by the dial on your baby's nervous system?

 What happens when your baby's sympathetic nervous system dials up?